Turn accidents into opportunities–career opportunities.

 Automotive Training Center’s Collision Reconditioning Technology Program features a comprehensive study of vehicle repair here at our collision repair school.
 We prepare students with the training and experience they need to qualify for entry-level opportunities in the field.

 More on Collision Reconditioning Technology

-With more vehicles on the road than ever before, the demand for talented collision repair technicians is higher than it’s ever been.
+With more vehicles on the road than ever before, collision shops are busier than ever!.
 ATC Collision Reconditioning Technology students will learn first-hand from ASE and I-CAR certified instructors and have numerous opportunities to be involved with actual repairs on live vehicles in our modern shop facilities at our auto body repair school.

 Automotive Training Center’s Collision Reconditioning Technology Program graduates may choose to pursue the following career paths:

 - Service Writer